 The third in a trio of wacky, effervescent Disney screwball comedies self-consciously modeled after the Looney Tunes and the Marx Brothers, The Emperor’s New Groove frankly makes its predecessors Aladdin and Hercules feel like dry runs or mere stepping stones.
 Directed by Mark Dindal with a spry, springy visual sensibility and written by David Reynolds with lithe, fleet wordplay ungilded by too much elephantine glamour, the story salvaged the Incan setting of the scrapped film Kingdom of the Sun but mutated the tone completely.
 What was salvaged?
 The protagonist is still heartless Emperor Kuzco (David Spade), himself mutated into a llama and exiled to the jungle by his crony Yzma (Eartha Kitt) and her crony Kronk (Patrick Warburton).
 There, Kuzco meets kindly peasant Pacha (John Goodman), who Kuzco plans to exile from his own home to make room for his royal summer getaway pool.
 Together, the two form an unlikely bond instigated by Kuzco’s need to return to his throne, Pacha’s unflagging niceness and Kuzco’s promise to build his summer home somewhere else.

-Refashioned as a peppy, pugnacious buddy comedy, Groove is not penitent to the needs of classical glamorousness, instead infusing a punchy, modernist sensibility that nonetheless eschews the disagreeable, moribund habit – thick-on-the-ground around this time – of excessively of-the-moment cultural references to modern life.
+Refashioned as a peppy, pugnacious buddy comedy, Groove is not penitent to the needs of classical glamorousness.
+Instead, it infuses a punchy post-modern sensibility that nonetheless eschews the disagreeable, moribund habit – thick-on-the-ground around this time – of excessively of-the-moment cultural references to modern life.
 It’s groovy, but not overly hip, you might say, and all based in character.
 Spade is actually spectacular as a petulant, selfish heel turned hero, and Pacha bears the always homey, over-exaggerated tones of John Goodman.
 The real standouts, however, are Eartha Kitt’s devilishly bored, cat-inflected Yzma and, especially, Patrick Warburton’s impeccably loopy Kronk, a henchman of indeterminate intelligence who wonders aloud about the morality of his actions but isn’t quite confident enough to act against his boss.

 The Emperor’s New Groove is an inconsequential motion picture, but it’s inconsequentiality spiced with vigor, inconsequential as a purpose, rather than a work like Pocahontas that exerts so much effort toward being consequential that it ends up a cloying obelisk encased in inconsequentiality it never wanted.
 Snide but never smug, The Emperor’s New Groove is still a fable, but one where the pomposity is excised, turned into a llama, thrown in a burlap sack, and sent off to the jungle never to be seen from again (even the wide angles are interspersed for maximum energy and comic counterpoise rather than grandiosity per-se).
 Enough to raise the dead, The Emperor’s New Groove is ultimately a little sidebar excursion into wondrous simplicity, to the betterment of wonder and simplicity.
 And sidebar excursions.